 Mathematics content for students who are Blind or have a Vision Impairment

-It may take a little learning for the lecturers, but students in a post-secondary setting will be familiar with free Microsoft compatible applications such as MathType, an application that allows the creation of mathematical notation for inclusion in desktop and web applications.
-Equations can then be read aloud using MathPlayer, another free application.
+It may take a little learning for the lecturers, but students in a post-secondary setting will be familiar with Microsoft compatible applications such as MathType, an application that allows the creation of mathematical notation for inclusion in desktop and web applications.
+Equations can then be read aloud using MathPlayer, a free application.
 These are both a step beyond using Microsoft’s built-in text to speech.

 What seems to be the most common practice in universities is to publish mathematics in LaTeX, because lecturers find it easier to use.
 While the LaTeX code can be read aloud, it is just that – code, and unless the student has learned the code (much like learning a new language), they will be unable to access the content using a non-visual desktop access (NVDA) AT software package until it is published in HTML or MSWord.
 To get the information from LaTeX to MS Word, the easiest process is to copy and paste into MS Word and then use MathType to convert the content to maths objects.
 Alternatively, if you want to use HTML, then you can embed LaTeX equations in an HTML file and use MathsJax to convert the LaTeX material into MathML content.

 Where a student uses voice activated dictation using software such as Dragon Naturally Speaking to dictate rather than use a keyboard to enter equations, Scientific Notebook can be used as a scientific word processor with MathTalk enabled to perform the full range of functions required of students needing to work with complex mathematics.